linanwx/aosr/README.md

 Fruits include ==watermelons==, ==apples== and ==pears==.
 Note that each cloze will be treated as a separate Pattern.
 Otherwise, you should write like this.
 Fruits include ==watermelons, apples, and pears==.
-Otherwise, you should add a #multicloze tag to the card.
+In addition, you could add a #multicloze tag to the card to get the same effect.
 ```

 ##### Multicloze Pattern !Experimental